Pawhurr/Bamazon/README.md

 In Manager View, you can choose to see what is for sale, see what inventory is low, add to the current stock level of any of the products, and add new products to the sale list.

 Click [here](https://drive.google.com/file/d/1bJOcbQt0EPpgiF0jqgwe7ck-Vg_rNmGr/view) to see a video walkthrough!

+Click [here](https://drive.google.com/file/d/1FT3vhuDQdRS3nvdLDvQAHeH-LY6-KhF3/view) to see the exceeds inventory limit function of the Customer View I didn't demo in the first video.